anxkhn/azure-ai-900-exam-prep/questions.md

 In which two scenarios can you use the Form Recognizer service?
 Each correct answer presents a complete solution.
 Note: Each correct selection is worth one point.

-1. Identify the retailer from a receipt
+A.  Identify the retailer from a receipt
-2. Translate from French to English
+B.  Translate from French to English
-3. Extract the invoice number from an invoice
+C.  Extract the invoice number from an invoice
-4. Find images of products in a catalog
+D.  Find images of products in a catalog

 **Answer(s):** A,C